vinceflores/vinceflores/README.md

     ▹ Agile

-    ∟ Best way to learn is to start small
+    ∟ Best way to learn is to start at something

     ≳ AI/AGI is the future

     ✅ I see myself working on Digitial ID tech in the future.

+    ✅ Data Structures are ... 🔥

 ### 🛠️ Technologies && Dev Tools
 <p>